Ambrose821/Facial-Recogniton-Camera/README.md

 # Facial-Recogniton-Camera
-A Smart Camera That implements a cloud based facial recogniton solution
+A Smart Camera That integrates with a cloud based facial recogniton solution